Revised October 27, 2021

 Si tiene preguntas acerca de las escuelas de Charlottesville, llame a nuestra línea telefónica en español al 434-245-2548.
 Un profesor de español le devolverá la llamada.

 How do I sign up?

 Complete this form.
-We hope everyone – vaccinated and unvaccinated people — will sign up for pooled testing, but we will only test those staff and students who complete the consent form.
+We hope everyone – vaccinated and unvaccinated people — will sign up for screening testing, but we will only test those staff and students who complete the consent form.
 Need a paper copy of the permission form?
 Contact or visit your school.
-The form allows you to sign up for the regularly scheduled pooled testing and/or the diagnostic testing in case of symptoms/exposure.
+The form allows you to sign up for the regularly scheduled screening testing and/or the diagnostic testing in case of symptoms/exposure.

 Does the test hurt?

 This is a shallow swab, not the deep nasal swab.
 One state employee noted, “The swab is less invasive than a child picking their nose.”
 (And this is the only time you will see the phrase “picking their nose” in a Cville Schools publication, we hope.)